-- the reimbursement or advance was or must be expended by the recipient on instruction of the "principal" in the furtherance of the principal's business; and - the recipient is required to produce proof to the "principal" that the amounts were wholly and actually expended for this purpose; and - where this expenditure was incurred to acquire any asset, the ownership in that asset must vest in the principal.
+- the reimbursement or advance was or must be expended by the recipient on instruction of the "principal" in the furtherance of the "principal's" business; and - the recipient is required to produce proof to the "principal" that the amounts were wholly and actually expended for this purpose; and

-3.3 The term "principal"
+4.3 The term "principal"

-For purposes of section 8(1)(a) the term "principal" was introduced to refer to -
+For purposes of section 8(1)(a) the term "principal" was introduced by section 12(1)(a) of the Taxation Laws Amendment Act, No. 30 of 2002 to refer to -

-- the employer of the recipient of an allowance; or - the authority, company, body or other organisation in relation to which any office is held; or - any associated institution as defined in the Seventh Schedule to the Act in relation to that employer, authority, company, body or organisation.
+- > the employer of the recipient of an allowance; or - the authority, company, body or other organisation in relation to which any office is held; or - any associated institution as defined in the Seventh Schedule to the Act in relation to that employer, authority, company, body or organisation.

-3.4 Subsistence allowances
+4.4 Subsistence allowances

-Section 8(1)(c) was amended to provide that accommodation, meals and incidental costs will be deemed to have been actually expended (but limited to the amount of the allowance or advance granted to meet these expenses) -
+Section 8(1)(c) was amended by section 12(1)(c) of the Taxation Laws Amendment Act, No. 30 of 2002 to provide that accommodation, meals and incidental costs will be deemed to have been actually expended (but limited to the amount of the allowance or advance granted to meet these expenses) -

-- if the employee in his or her tax return submits proof that these expenses were incurred by him or her (and not borne by the employer otherwise than by the payment or grant of the allowance); or - if the employee did not submit proof, by an amount determined by the Minister for the relevant year of assessment by way of notice in the Gazette in respect of meals and other incidental costs, or incidental costs only, for each day or part of a day in the period during which he or she is absent from his or her usual place of residence.
-This deeming provision does not apply to the extent that - the employer has borne the expenses (otherwise than by way of the allowance or advance) in respect of which the allowance was paid or granted for that day or part of that day; or - the employee has proved to the Commissioner the amount of the actual expenditure in respect of meals and other incidental costs for that day or part of that day.
+- if the employee use supporting documentation for the actual expenditure incurred by him/her to complete his or her tax return (the employee must keep all supporting documentation for a period of five years from the date upon which his/her income tax return was received by SARS and must be able to produce such documentation upon request by SARS); or - if the employee did not submit proof, by an amount determined by the Commissioner for the relevant year of assessment by way of notice in the Gazette in respect of meals and other incidental costs, or incidental costs only, for each day or part of a day in the period during which he or she is absent from his or her usual place of residence.
+This deeming provision does not apply to the extent that - the employer has borne the expenses (otherwise than by way of the allowance or advance) in respect of which the allowance was paid or granted for that day or part of that day; or - the employee has proven to the Commissioner that the amount of the actual expenditure in respect of meals or incidental costs for that day or part of that day.

-3.5 Entertainment allowances
+4.5 Entertainment allowances

-Paragraph (c) of the definition of "gross income" in section 1 of the Act was amended to delete the provisions dealing with entertainment allowances and advances.
+Paragraph (c) of the definition of "gross income" in section 1 of the Act was amended by section 9(a) of the Taxation Laws Amendment Act, No. 30 of 2002 to delete the provision dealing with entertainment allowance and advances.

-3.6 Holders of a public office
+4.6 Holders of a public office

-Section 8(1)(d) was amended to equalise the treatment of entertainment allowances and deductions between a holder of a public office and an employee.
+Section 8(1)(d) was amended by section 12(1)(d) of the Taxation Laws Amendment Act, No. 30 of 2002 to equalise the treatment of entertainment allowances and deductions between a holder of a public office and an employee.
 In terms of this amendment the amount of R2 500 previously allowed to a holder of a public office for hospitality expenses was removed.

-3.7 Employees' tax
+4.7 Employees' tax

-The definition of "remuneration" in the Fourth Schedule to the Act was amended to include all the allowances that are deemed to be taxable income in terms of section 8(1)(a)(i), with the exception of -
+The definition of "remuneration" in the Fourth Schedule to the Act was amended by section 32(1)(a) of the Taxation Laws Amendment Act No. 30 of 2002 to include all the allowances that are deemed to be taxable income in terms of section 8(1)(a)(i), with the exception of -